-In January 2016, the FASB issued an ASU to address certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
+In January 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-01 to address certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
 The ASU supersedes existing guidance to classify equity securities as trading or available-for-sale and requires all equity securities to be measured at fair value with changes in fair value recognized through net revenues.
-In addition, the ASU exempts all entities that are not public business entities from disclosing fair value information for financial instruments measured at amortized cost.
-Management is evaluating the impact of adopting this guidance, which will be effective in fiscal year 2020.
+Management does not expect any material impact to the FCRPS financial statements or disclosures as a result of adopting this guidance, which became effective Oct.
+1, 2019.